radiantlogic-v8/documentation-eoc/documentation/secure-data-connector/configure-sdc-service.md

 This guide outlines the steps to add a new secure data connector in Environment Operations Center.
 For details on deploying the secure data connector client, see the [configure a secure data connector client](configure-sdc-client.md) guide.
 For details on connecting to an on-premise backend from the control panel, see the RadiantOne System Administration Guide.

-To establish a connection between Env Ops Center and an on-premises network, a data connector must first be created in Env Ops Center.
+To establish a connection between Environment Operations Center and an on-premises network, a data connector must first be created in Environment Operations Center.

 To add a new group, select **New Group** from the *Secure Data Connectors* home screen.